maxutility2011/ezLiveStreaming/README.md

 - on success: 201 created <br>
 - on bad request: 400 bad request <br>
 - on failure: 500 internal server error <br>
-**Response body**: On success, the server returns the original request body, plus the created job ID, timestamps and job state.
-Otherwise, the result. <br>
+**Response body**: On success, the server returns the original request body, plus the created job ID, timestamps and job state/stats.
+Otherwise, the error message on why the request was rejected. <br>

 ![screenshot](diagrams/create_job.png)

 ## Job validation
-The api_server will validate the specification of new jobs.
+The api_server will validate the specification of each new job.
 A new job request will be rejected if it fails the validation.
 The server will return the specific errors for the rejection.
 Even if a new job request passes the validation and receives "201 created", it could still receive validation warnings.
 The warnings will be shown in the job response ("Job_validation_warnings").

 ## Transcoding parameter definitions